policysimple/ccp-sdk/README.md

-# Performance sdk
+# ccp-sdk

-Proto files and proto builds for connect to performance service with grpc clients.
+Proto files and proto builds for connect to ccp service with grpc clients.

+## dir

+- gen : compiled clients and messages.
+- proto: proto dir struct and proto files

 ## services